Djokovic ruling fits with Australia's tough immigration line - NewsBreak

 Djokovic ruling fits with Australia's tough immigration line

-WELLINGTON, New Zealand — (AP) — The treatment of tennis star Novak Djokovic by Australian immigration officials might seem harsh to people watching from afar.
+To people watching from afar, the treatment of tennis star Novak Djokovic by Australian immigration officials might have seemed harsh.

-But Australia has long taken a severe stance on immigration, including warehousing refugees in offshore detention camps and preventing overseas citizens from returning home during the pandemic.
+But Australia has long taken a severe stance on immigration, from the early days of its “White Australia” policy to its more recent practice of warehousing refugees in offshore detention camps.
 Many of its policies have been condemned by critics.

 Djokovic, who is unvaccinated against the coronavirus, faces deportation from Australia after Immigration Minister Alex Hawke on Friday revoked his visa for the second time, citing health and “good order” considerations.